Buk missile system: 3S90M, or for export "Shtil-1"

 In 2004, the first demonstration module of the new 9M317M (export 9M317ME) missile was presented by Dolgoprudniy Scientific and Production Plant for the upgraded 3S90M / "Shtil-1" naval missile system (jointly with 'Altair'), designed primary for use on warships.

 It has 2 styles of launchers, a single-rail launcher and vertical launch system.
 For single-rail launcher, each launcher consists of 24 missiles and a maximum of 4 launchers can be used together, while for vertical launch system, each launcher consists of 12 missiles and a maximum of 12 launchers can be used together.
 Old systems Uragan, Ezh and Shtil could be upgraded to Shtil-1 by replacing the launcher module inside the ship.
 It has a range of 32 km for rail launcher 50 km for VLS launcher.

 The reaction time is 10–19 seconds for single-rail launcher and 5–10 seconds for vertical launch system, and there are various differences in missile characteristics for both launcher styles.
 The interval between starts is less 2 seconds.
 To protect against boats, helicopters, aircraft, anti-ship missiles.

-The first Shtil-1 systems were installed into ships exported to India and China, specifically Talwar-class frigate and Type 052B destroyer.
+The first Shtil-1 systems were installed into ships exported to India and China, specifically Talwar-class frigates and Type 052B destroyers.

-It is also in service of the Russian Navy, specifically the Admiral Grigorovich-class frigate.
+It is also in service of the Russian Navy, specifically Admiral Grigorovich-class frigates.